ideaportriga/nexus-bridge/CONTRIBUTING.md

 3. Increase the version numbers in the `package.json` file, any examples files and the README.md to the new version that this Merge Request would represent.
    The versioning scheme is [SemVer](http://semver.org/).

+#### Coding Rules

+1. Try to use only the methods/properties documented in the Siebel Bookshelf.
+2. Use the PM methods and properties whenever possible (e.g., when a property/method is available at the PM and applet level, prefer use PM).
+3. Avoid calling the proxy objects (BO, BC) directly.
+4. Always lint the code `npm run lint`.
+5. Comment the code.

 ## Code of Conduct